jbloomlab/dms_tools/docs/programs.rst

+.. _programs:

 =======================================
 Programs
 =======================================
-Installation of `dms_tools`_ installs the following programs that can be run at the command line.
+Installation of `dms_tools`_ installs the following programs.
+These programs can all be run at the command line.

 .. toctree::
    :maxdepth: 1

    dms_inferprefs
    dms_inferdiffprefs
+   dms_logoplot
    dms_merge
    dms_correlate
    dms_editsites
-   dms_logoplot

 .. include:: weblinks.txt